 - ¼ teaspoon active dry yeast

 - 2 tablespoons, each; sunflower kernels, pumpkin seeds (the green ones that are shelled aka pepitas), flax seed, poppy seeds, black sesame seeds, white sesame seeds, dehydrated garlic and dehydrated onion..about ¼ to ½ cup reserved for topping (optional..and you can use any combination of seeds, aromatics etc..you like) Save any leftover seed combo for other bread baking or uses..or just eat it) Use only 1 tablespoon of each if only adding the seed combo to half the batch of dough, like I did.

 - fleur de sel or coarse sea salt

 - 1 cup hot water when ready to bake

-- Make Poolish - Sprinkle yeast over water - let dissolve then stir in flour until incorporated.
+- First make the poolish.
+Sprinkle yeast over water - let dissolve then stir in flour until incorporated.
 Cover and let it do it's thing at room temperature overnight.
 The surface should be covered with little bubbles after several hours.

 - Using your hands, a hand mixer, stand mixer or bread machine dough cycle (ingredients in the order suggested by the manufacturer) combine the poolish with the all of the dough ingredients until no longer sticky.
 If you're using the seeds, garlic and onion, knead in ½ to ¾ cup of garlic onion seed mixtire once you have a cohesive dough.
 They will keep popping out, but just keep kneading and shoving them back in (a stand mixer or bread machine knead makes this part easy).